open-edge-insights/eii-core/README.md

-Elephant Trunk Arch (ETA) is the framework for enabling smart manufacturing with visual and point defect inspections.
+IEdgeInsights (IEI) is the framework for enabling smart manufacturing with visual and point defect inspections.

-<b>For installing ETA :</b>
+<b>For installing IEI :</b>

    Refer [docker_setup/README.md](docker_setup/README.md) file